Skip to main content

 Call 111 or get help from 111 online.

-Take the eplerenone packet, or leaflet inside it, and any remaining medicine with you.
+Bring the eplerenone packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Page last reviewed: 2 February 2024